 (g) Delivery of visa.
 In issuing a nonimmigrant visa, the consular officer should deliver the visaed passport, or the prescribed Form DS-232, which bears the visa, to the alien or to the alien's authorized representative.
 Any evidence furnished by the alien in accordance with 41.103(b) should be retained in the consular files, along with Form DS-156, if received.

 (h) Disposition of supporting documents.
 Original supporting documents furnished by the alien should be returned for presentation, if necessary, to the immigration authorities at the port of entry.
 Duplicate copies may be retained in the consular files or scanned into the consular system.

 (i) Review of nonimmigrant visa issuances.
 Nonimmigrant visa issuances must be reviewed, in accordance with guidance by the Secretary of State, by consular supervisors, or a designated alternate, to ensure compliance with applicable laws and procedures.

 § 41.121 Refusal of individual visas.

 (a) Grounds for refusal.
-Nonimmigrant visa refusals must be based on legal grounds, such as one or more provisions of INA 212(a), INA 212(e), INA 214(b), (f) or (l) (as added by Section 625 of Pub.
-L. 104-208), INA 221(g), or INA 222(g) or other applicable law.
+Nonimmigrant visa refusals must be based on legal grounds, such as one or more provisions of INA 212(a), INA 212(e), INA 214(b) or (f) or (l) (as added by Section 625 of Pub.
+L. 104-208), INA 221(g), INA 222(g), or other applicable law.
 Certain classes of nonimmigrant aliens are exempted from specific provisions of INA 212(a) under INA 102 and, upon a basis of reciprocity, under INA 212(d)(8).
-When a visa application has been properly completed and executed in accordance with the provisions of INA and the implementing regulations, the consular officer must either issue or refuse the visa.
+When a visa application has been properly completed and executed in accordance with the provisions of the INA and the implementing regulations, the consular officer must issue the visa, refuse the visa, or, pursuant to an outstanding order under INA 243(d), discontinue granting the visa.